markomanninen/websesstudy/README.markdown

 2. Modify your project.clj with text editor to include `[websesstudy "1.0.0-SNAPSHOT"]` on dependencies.
 You can see [comment part](https://github.com/mmstud/websesstudy/blob/master/project.clj) from github project file how it goes and where it goes.
 Please note the other part of the project file looks different, more simple on a new project.

 3. Run `$ lein deps`.
 This downloads all necessary files over the Internet.
 Please note, that lein command needs read and write permissions on your project directory so if you counter problems on downloading, most probably you need to add write rights to lib and other directories involved.
 Other option is to run `$ sudo lein deps` to overcome this problem.
+I probably had this problem only because I installed lein on /bin not ~/bin.

 After getting all necessary libraries you can run `$ lein test` or `$ lein repl` and experiment with the code.
 Lein test evidently just checks over my codes with my own tests, so result isn’t that interesting, but you can perhaps learn some basics from test codes anyway.